mtwente/nordatlantisk-ft/report.md

 ## Dataset

-_nordatlantisk-ft_ is compiled from data available on Folketingets Open Data platform[^1] and comprises voting records of Northatlantic MPs.
+_nordatlantisk-ft_ is compiled from data available on Folketingets Open Data platform[^oda] and comprises voting records of Northatlantic MPs.
 As per January 12, 2024, this includes records of `9469` ballots in Folketinget.
 See [`/docs/codebook.md`](docs/codebook.md) for details and refer to Berntzen et al. 2019[^berntzen] for background information on Folketingets open data ecosystem.

+[^oda]: Folketinget.
+2024.
+“Folketingets Åbne Data.” <https://oda.ft.dk>.
 [^berntzen]: Berntzen, Lasse, Marius Johannessen, Kim Andersen, and Jonathan Crusoe.
 2019.
 “Parliamentary Open Data in Scandinavia.”
 Computers 8 (3): 65. <https://doi.org/10.3390/computers8030065>.

 ## MPs